feanor924/Graduation-Project---Minimum-Reload-Cost-Diameter-Spanning-Tree/README.md

 # Graduation-Project---Minimum-Reload-Cost-Diameter-Spanning-Tree
 Used Java, JavaFX, GraphStream API

-I designed a algorithm which use different version of MST.
+I designed an algorithm which use different version of MST.

 It generally fails on creating Minimum Diamater Spanning tree.